msukanen/rustROM/README.md

-# rustROM
+# RustROM

-ROM in Rust ...
+A MUD engine (to be).

+Too much in flux at the moment to properly document anything yet.